 Despite a near-sleepless night, Catherine wakes with the newfound goal of restoring balance to her life.
 She immediately begins downstairs by taking over breakfast while Robert Ravenscroft (Sacha Baron Cohen) disputes the family’s charities with his brother Hugo over the phone.
 Before Robert is off to work, the scene reveals that the two of them met at University and Catherine is two years his elder.

 Posing as a helpless widow, Stephen Brigstocke (Kevin Kline) visits a home goods store where he turns buying a vacuum cleaner into a huge ordeal.
 Although he makes the Snappy Snaps Attendant (Roby Singh) spend several minutes comparing two models, he ends up leaving without buying anything.
-It appears that he staged the entire encounter so he could covertly slip a cardboard sign on the sales counter.
+It appears that he staged the entire encounter so he could covertly slip a cardboard sign on the sales counter and possibly a book.

 Catherine is still receiving praise from her coworkers about the award when she shows up at work.
 She briefly speaks with Jisoo (Hoyeon) about average, everyday stuff before Simon (Michael Spicer) interrupts to congratulate her even further.
 For some reason, she feels the need to lie to him about her latest work being turned into a movie.
 She tells Jisoo that she was lying once he leaves.